kgs/kgs.github.io/source/_posts/2016-01-29-geospatial-analytics-on-hadoop.markdown

 It's selling feature is that it can do spatial joins efficiently.
 It supports two kind of joins:

  * **broadcast spatial join** - it's designed for joining big dataset with smaller one efficiently.
 Smaller data set is converted to index (R-tree) and kept in memory.
 Algorithm simply iterates (in distributed way) over big dataset and queries index from the other set efficiently.
- * **partitioned spatial join** - it's designed for joining two big datasets and uses similiar idea to binning, but it's more complicated and more efficient.
+ * **partitioned spatial join** - it's designed for joining two big datasets and uses similar idea to binning, but it's more complicated and more efficient.
 Sets are divided into small pieces (you can choose what algorithm could be responsible for this operation - there are few implemented to make splits as equal as possible depending on data characteristics) and then each small piece is processed individually (using R-trees).

 Here is sample Spark code snippet to do broadcast spatial join for our case with tweets and places: